rmuif/docs/docs/roadmap.md

 ### Administrative actions

-Add administrative actions in the app for users with the `admin` role, e.g. on a user’s page, the options ”Ban“ and ”Remove“ are available.
+Add administrative actions in the app for users with the `admin` role, e.g., on a user’s page, the options ”Ban“ and ”Remove“ are available.

 ## Version 4.x